ID

 Ethics and Counseling

 Introduction to ethical and legal issues in counseling people with substance use disorders.
-Develops frameworks for addressing ethical and legal issues that include a variety of socio-cultural models.
-Develops understanding of laws, code of ethics, and client rights.
-The relationship between personal values and professional behavior will be explored as well as an Introduction to client centered counseling skills and practice.
+Study frameworks for addressing ethical and legal issues, including a variety of socio-cultural models, and develop an understanding of laws, code of ethics, and client rights.
+The relationship between personal values and professional behavior will be explored along with an introduction to client-centered counseling and practice.